 You would need about 648 AA batteries to power a human being for a day, based on the following calculation, 1 calorie = 4.2 Joules!

-Do you have any interesting or fun facts about electricity that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about electricity?
+Share them in the comments below!